‘It’s the reflex’: Veteran helped disarm gunman at gay club

 COLORADO SPRINGS, Colo.
 (AP) — When army veteran Rich Fierro realized a gunman was spraying bullets inside the club where he had gathered with friends and family, instincts from his military training immediately kicked in.

-First he ducked to avoid any potential incoming fire, then moved to try to disarm the shooter.
+First, he dove to duck any potential incoming fire, and then he moved to try to disarm the shooter.

 “It’s the reflex.
 Go!
 Go to the fire.
 Stop the action.
 Stop the activity.
 Don’t let no one get hurt.
 I tried to bring everybody back,” he said Monday outside his home.